Netcentric/aem-classification/aem-classification-validator/README.md

 (in order from most restricted to least restricted).
 The explanation for those can be found in the [Adobe documentation][1].
-The CSV format is based on [RFC-4180][7].
+The CSV format is based on [RFC 4180][7].
 In addition a comment starting with `#` on the first line is supposed to contain a label for the map (like the underlying AEM version). `path` is supposed to be an absolute path of a specific resource.

 # Usage with Maven
 You can use this validator with the [FileVault Package Maven Plugin][3] in version 1.1.0 or higher like this